FREQUENTLY ASKED QUESTIONS

 1. Is Able Flight a flight school?

-Able Flight is a scholarship organization, not a flight school.
-We work with flight schools that provide the training.
+Able Flight is a scholarship organization.
+It is not a flight school.
+We work with selected partners that provide the training.

 2. Who supports Able Flight?